s-kav/ds_tools/README.md

 -   **Advanced Statistics:** Calculate non-parametric correlation (`chatterjee_correlation`), entropy, and KL-divergence.
 -   **Utilities:** Save/load DataFrames to/from ZIP archives, generate random alphanumeric codes, and more.

+## What's New in Version 2.0.0

+This version marks a major architectural refactoring of the library, focusing on modularity, performance, and advanced ML features.

+-   **✨ Modular Design:** The toolkit is now re-organized into logical namespaces.
+Instead of a single flat API, you now access functionality through `tools.metrics`, `tools.distance`, etc.
+-   **🚀 High-Performance Backends:** Major functions in `metrics` and `distance` now automatically leverage **GPU acceleration (CuPy)** and **parallel CPU execution (Numba)** for significant speedups on large datasets.
+-   **🤖 Gradient Calculation:** Key loss functions (like `mse`, `mae`, `huber_loss`) can now return their gradients (`return_grad=True`), making them suitable for custom training loops in ML frameworks.
+-   **📈 Training Monitoring:** A new real-time monitoring system has been added to the `metrics` module to track and plot metrics during model training.

+## TODO & Future Plans

+This library is actively maintained and will be expanded to cover more aspects of the daily data science workflow.
+The focus remains on providing high-performance, easy-to-use tools for common and resource-intensive tasks.

+Here is the development roadmap:

+-   [ ] **Expand Core Modules:**
+    -   [ ] Add more loss and another functions and metrics to `tools.metrics` (e.g. for classification, clusterization, etc.).
+    -   [ ] Implement more distance measures in `tools.distance` (e.g., Levenshtein for strings, Silhouette, etc.).
+-   [ ] **New `Preprocessing` Module:**
+    -   [ ] Develop high-performance feature scaling and encoding functions.
+    -   [ ] Add utilities for handling time-series data.
+-   [ ] **New `Visualization` Module:**
+    -   [ ] Create simple wrappers around Matplotlib/Seaborn for common plots (e.g., feature distribution, ROC curves).
+-   [ ] **Community & Contributions:**
+    -   [ ] Improve documentation with more examples.
+    -   [ ] Create contribution guidelines (`CONTRIBUTING.md`).

+Your feature requests and contributions are highly encouraged!
+Please open an issue to suggest a new function.

 # Installation